saaxaam/PClub-TASK-6/ProblemStatement.md

 ### OUTPUT

-Print the maximum number of bananas Okabe can get from the trees he cuts.
+Print the maximum number of brownies you can collect.

 ### Examples
 Input